Petra & Wadi Rum Tour from Tel Aviv (3 Days)

 Where is the pickup point?

-At the lobby of the Tel Aviv Abraham Hostel at 21 Levontin street
+At the lobby of the Abraham Tel Aviv at 21 Levontin street

 Can I change my return city?

 After crossing back into Israel, we have different vehicles waiting for you to take you to either Jerusalem or Tel Aviv.
 The size & number of vehicles are determined by the number of participants who departed from each city.
-Therefore getting off in the other city cannot be guaranteed.
+Therefore getting off in another city cannot be guaranteed.